lawrence-laz/dotfiles/projects/projects.md

 Basement:
 --------------------------------
 - cli name tester to see if it's a good name (check github with stars, brew repo, apt-get, arch repo, aliases of dotfiles, etc.)
-- chew -  cli tool for analysing data
+- chew (probe?) -  cli tool for analysing data
 	- !!!!!!!! something pretty/possibly cool -> wolphram alpha for data?
 	- show many things according to data, offer transformation services, etc.
 	- free for individuals and academia, paid for bigger companies and support